Are you looking for a WordPress progress bar plugin?

 Important: You will need WPForms Pro as it includes the Page Break field.
 You need the Page Break field if you have various steps on your form and to show the progress bar.

-Installing WPForms Onto Your Site
+Installing WPForms On Your WordPress Site

-Once you’ve downloaded your zip file, head to your WordPress site where you’d like to install WPForms.
+Once you’ve downloaded your zip file, head to your WordPress website where you’d like to install WPForms.
 Then, inside the admin dashboard, go to Plugins » Add New and click the Upload Plugin button.

 From here, click on the Choose File button and select the WPForms zip file you just downloaded.

 After your file is uploaded, click on the Install Now button.